AndreySosnovyy/flutter_pin_code_ui/README.md

 | Idle    | Pulse        | <img src="https://raw.githubusercontent.com/AndreySosnovyy/flutter_pin_code_ui/refs/heads/assets/idle_pulse.gif" alt="" width="320"/>          |                                                                                                                                                                                                                                                                                                                                                                                                                                             | -         |
 | Idle    | Flash        | <img src="https://raw.githubusercontent.com/AndreySosnovyy/flutter_pin_code_ui/refs/heads/assets/idle_flash.gif" alt="" width="320"/>          | • Items randomly inflate and deflate                                                                                                                                                                                                                                                                                                                                                                                                        | -         |

-Some of the animation may look weird at first, but by combining them together and adding delays before and after, good sequences can be created!</br>
+Seeing alone, some animations may look raw at first, but by combining them together and adding delays before and after, good sequences can be created!</br>

 You can try it out in the [example project](#-examples) and use it as a playground to test your ideas.
 Also, it can be a great start point